 In their statement, they noted that they’ve recently tested this feature on their bikes.
 They note that they didn’t find anything defective on them.
 They noted that they decided to issue the recall out of an abundance of caution to reduce the potential for any further catastrophic accidents.

 There are just under 10,000 Cannondale Cyclocross CAADX bikes that were sold worldwide by the manufacturer and at authorized retailers in between August 2012 and August 2017.
 The model years for these bikes ranged from 2013 to 2016.

 These hybrid on- and off-road bicycles came in a variety of colors, but all featured prominent CAADX and ULTRA X markings on them.
 They all had a cable that was routed outside the fork to the front disc brake.
 The bike retailed for as much as $2,000.

 At least seven of the bicyclists that were hurt while riding these bikes have been able to attribute their injuries to its broken fork component.
 The affected riders have suffered a multitude of injuries including spinal cord damage and concussions.
 It’s unclear what led up to the fatally wounded bicyclist’s death.

 Countless products are introduced on the market every year here in California and throughout the rest of the United States.
 While some of them undergo testing before they’re made available to consumers for purchase, many are not.
 Some products immediately break down.
 Some take years to do so.

-A personal injury attorney who has recovered over $1 billion for clients here in Sacramento and elsewhere can advise you of your right to sue any company who was negligent in designing, manufacturing or marketing their product.
+A personal injury attorney who has helped thousands of injured clients here in Sacramento and elsewhere can advise you of your right to sue any company who was negligent in designing, manufacturing or marketing their product.